5-A solved problem for Load combination.

 A solved problem for Load combination.

-A solved problem for load combination, problem 2.1 quoted from Prof. SEGUI’s handbook we will discuss in this post.
-In which Dead load& floor live load & roof live load and snow load are given, it is required to estimate the load combinations.
+A solved problem for load combination, problem 2.1, quoted from Prof. SEGUI’s handbook, will be discussed in this post.
+Given the dead load& floor live load & roof live load, and snow load, it is required to estimate the load combinations.

-But before the introduction of this solved problem, we will review the basics of the load combination and the different combination factors as follows.
+Before introducing the solved problem, we will review the basics of load combination and the different combination factors as follows.
 The first discussion will be on the LRFD coefficients.

 LRFD basic combinations from 1-4.